 Only tumble dry your garment if the care instructions allow it.
 Use a cool or low warm setting as high temperatures are known to damage woollens.

 Never tumble dry pure Alpaca or an Alpaca blend.

 If you have stretched your woollen garment accidentally, usually by hanging it to line dry after not spinning it sufficiently, it is possible to regain a bit of shape by tumble drying it on a warm setting for a short time.
 We label all our jumpers ‘do not tumble dry’, however each and every Outdoor jumper has been washed and tumble dried before it is pressed and tagged for sale, so with a bit of common sense you may be able to save your jumper.

-Once the garment is dry you can use a steam iron on the wool setting, iron the garment carefully while it is turned inside out.
+If ironing is required, once the garment is dry you can use a steam iron on the wool setting and iron the garment carefully while it is turned inside out.